 Taxi driver in Malaysia barred over RM800 fare

-The Land Public Transport Commission (SPAD) has revoked the licence of a taxi operator and his vehicle permit for charging two French tourists RM800 for a short ride last month.
+The Land Public Transport Commission (SPAD) has revoked the licence of a taxi operator and his vehicle permit for charging two French tourists RM800 (US$179) for a short ride in December.

 - Posted 12 Jan 2017 11:39